Offbeat and Progressive, Eugene, Oregon Draws Retirees With Its Leafy Neighborhoods, Rich Cultural Scene and Academic Vibe

 Eugene is also ranked as one of the top 10 bicycling towns in the U.S., with an extensive network of cycling and walking trails throughout the city (there are 28 miles of off-street paths and 78 miles of on-street bicycle lanes).
 The off-street paths are built along the Willamette River and meander through lush parks and gardens.

 PeaceHealth Sacred Heart Medical Center is the primary health care facility and has been named one of the best hospitals in Oregon.
-It has also won 12 consecutive consumer choice awards.
+It has also been named as one of the country's most beautiful hospitals.
 Its accreditation comes from DNV Healthcare, a relatively new accreditation organization, and it houses the Gerontology Institute, a program that specializes in medicine for the more mature set.
 For military retirees, Eugene has a VA outpatient clinic, but the nearest VA hospital is in Roseburg, 60 miles away.

 The Lane Transit District (LTD) is the local bus system.
 The regular fare is $1.75, but people age 65 or better ride for free.
 Eugene Airport is served by Delta, United, American and other airlines.